aradi/fortuno/example/README.rst

 Documented examples demonstrating the usage of the Fortuno unit testing framework for various test scenarios.

 **Serial unit tests**

-* ˋserial <serial>ˋ_: Unit tests in pure Fortran.
+- `serial <serial>`_: Unit tests in pure Fortran.

-* ˋserial <serial-fpp>ˋ_: Unit tests utilizing fpp-style macros (which are natively understood by basically all Fortran compilers).
+- ˋserial <serial-fpp>ˋ_: Unit tests utilizing fpp-style macros (which are natively understood by basically all Fortran compilers).
 Allows for automatically added file and line information when reporting failure.

-* ˋserial <serial-fypp>ˋ_: Unit tests utilizing Fypp macros (helpful if your project uses the Fypp-preprocessor).
+- ˋserial <serial-fypp>ˋ_: Unit tests utilizing Fypp macros (helpful if your project uses the Fypp-preprocessor).
 Allows for automatic test registration as well as for automatic file and line information when reporting failure.

 **MPI-parallel unit tests**